Alchemy-Lab/javascript-advanced-education/README.md

 ## Take a look and try it

-You can try the counter following this link: [JavaScript Counter](https://alchemy-lab.github.io/javascript-counter/)
+You can try the counter following this link: [Bookle](https://alchemy-lab.github.io/bookle/)

 ## Contact Me